 You also may face a civil restraining order separate from the criminal proceedings, which is very common in domestic related cases.
 At Randall & Stump, Criminal Defense Attorneys, we can represent you in defending against a civil restraining order in addition to defending you against the criminal charges.
 Contact us today to learn about fighting a restraining order.

 If you are convicted of a violent crime, you may experience numerous secondary consequences.
 After fulfilling your criminal penalties, including paying fines and completing a term of imprisonment, you will be released to face life with a permanent criminal record.
 This criminal record can be viewed by the public, usually after someone runs a background check.
 However, you may also have to declare your conviction on applications for school, financial aid, jobs, rental housing, and loans.
 Your criminal conviction may lead to challenges in continuing your education, obtaining certain professional degrees, and getting a job.
 It can also make renting a home or obtaining an auto loan difficult.
 The conviction may negatively impact your child custody and visitation rights and your immigration status.
 To discuss the many possible collateral consequences of a violent crime conviction and how to avoid them, speak with a violent crimes attorney.

 Defending Against Violent Crimes

-At Randall & Stump, PLLC, we realize that facing violent crime charges are frightening.
+At Randall & Stump, Criminal Defense Attorneys, we realize that facing violent crime charges are frightening.
 It can be difficult to think about anything other than the worst case scenario.
 We are here to thoroughly review your case and provide you with an objective analysis, including the strongest possible defenses.

 Some of the defense strategies for violent offenses that may be available include: